1IxI1/cron-contract/README.md

 # cron-contract

+⚡️ **Contract deployment UI is available at: https://xssnick.github.io/cron-manifest/ui/**

+UI source code is located in `cron-ui` folder of this repo

 ## Project structure

 -   `contracts` - source code of all the smart contracts of the project and their dependencies.